wp-plugins/events-manager-extended/readme.txt

 * Feature: the permalink prefix for events and locations can now be changed in the settings page.
 After each change, you need to press save on the wordpress permalinks settings page before changes take effect.
 * Feature: the event or location permalink slug can now be changed manually, but for now the event/location ID remains required
 * Feature: the pending email body text can now also be changed per event
-* Feature: first attempt for Paypal integration
+* Feature: basic Paypal integration
 * Improvement: the RSVP form now always prefills the name and email if you're logged in, if no WP membership is required you can change the values
 * Improvement: the no-events-message needs to be formatted by the user, not in the code using ul/li constructs
 * Improvement: for format: sometimes people want to give placeholders as options, but when using the shortcode inside another (e.g. when putting [events_list format="#_EVENTNAME"] inside the "display single event" setting, the replacement of the placeholders happens too soon (placeholders get replaced first, before any other shortcode is interpreted).
 So we add the option that people can use "#OTHER" as prefix for any placeholder inside format (like #ESC works)